DataScienceUB/EthicalDS/README.md

 Writing assignments evaluation will emphasize correctness in your writing and a good understanding of the course material (as well as rigor, precision, and clarity).

 #### Resources:
-+ Writting assignemnts must be formatted in the Tufte Essay format: [Tufte Essay](https://www.latextemplates.com/template/tufte-essay)
++ Writting assignments must be formatted in the Tufte Essay format: [Tufte Essay](https://www.latextemplates.com/template/tufte-essay)
 + [How to write an ethics paper in 5 easy steps.](https://essayshark.com/blog/a-good-ethics-essaytips-and-traps-of-writing/)